openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 ### Intel® GNA Forward and Backward Compatibility

 When you run a model using the GNA plugin, it is compiled internally for the specific hardware target.
-It is possible to export compiled model using <a href="#import-export">Import/Export</a> functionality to use it later, but in the general case, there is no guarantee that a model compiled and exported for GNA 2.0 will run on GNA 3.0, or vice versa.
+It is possible to export compiled model using <a href="#import-export">Import/Export</a> functionality to use it later, but in the general case, there is no guarantee that a model compiled and exported for GNA 2.0 runs on GNA 3.0, or vice versa.

 @sphinxdirective